Nauvoo Expositor: Criminal indictment of Joseph Smith

-The editor was Sylvester Emmons, a non-Mormon member of the Nauvoo City Council.
+On May 26, Smith again denied polygamy, preaching: "What a thing it is for a man to be accused of committing adultery, and having seven wives, when I can only find one.
+I am the same man, and as innocent as I was fourteen years ago; and I can prove them all perjurers."
+On May 29, 1844, the church's high council ordered the publication of testimony and affidavits which purported to be accounts of Chauncey Higbee's trial before the high council two years earlier.
+According to the documents, Chauncey Higbee had been accused of "adulterous sins" and tried on May 24, 1842.
+Included were statements from women claiming he had committed adultery by telling them that Joseph Smith secretly preached the practice of polygamy.
+In response, Chauncey Higbee was excommunicated from the church.

 Contents

 The only issue of the Nauvoo Expositor, dated June 7, 1844, was a four-page publication.
 In addition to more mundane content such as poetry and marriage announcements, it contained a statement from the "Seceders from the Church at Nauvoo" and sworn statements from multiple individuals attesting to the teaching of "the plurality of wives".

-Prospectus from Publishers
+Prospectus from publishers

 In their prospectus, the publishers advocate for major reforms including the repeal of the Nauvoo City Charter.
 They vow to "decry moral imperfections" wherever found, "whether in the Plebeian, Patrician, or self-constituted monarch".